rprechelt/zhaires.py/README.md

 ### Installation

-To install `zhaires.py`, you will need `git`, [git-lfs](https://git-lfs.github.com/), and Python >= 3.6.
+To install `zhaires.py`, you will need `git` and Python >= 3.6.
 All three should be available in the package manager of any modern OS.
 It is tested on macOS 10.14, ubuntu 18.04, ubuntu 16.04, Fedora 29, and Fedora 30.

 The below instructions are assuming that `python` refers to Python 3.\*.
 If `python` still refers to a decrepit Python 2.\*, please replace `python` with `python3` and `pip` with `pip3`.